lingaoliu105/lingaoliu105.github.io/_posts/2024-11-02-c-meets-native-webassembly-interop.md

 ### Example: Calling a Rust-Compiled WebAssembly Function from C#

-Let’s walk through a simple example.
+Let's walk through a simple example.
 Suppose you have a function in Rust that you compile to WebAssembly:

 ```rust
 #[no_mangle]